Key2Consulting/SyncTK/SyncTK/README.md

-﻿# TODO
+﻿# New Feature List
-- WASB(s)
-- Log output
+- WASB source
-- Command option for source/target
+- Bindings and/or examples for PS & PY
+- Schema extractor write formatter (where it extracts schema from files, then outputs them as JSON to a target, no actual data)
-- CSV
+- CSV formatter
+- JSON formatter
-- REST source/target
+- Additional logging: source/target objects/files, input/output schema
 - Memory source/target
-- HDFS
+- HDFS support
-- Authentication & secure string
+- REST API source/target